horizontalsystems/horizontalsystems.github.io/hs-invest.md

 layout: default
 ---

-This website is meant primarily for potential investors and software developers looking for a secure and trustless way to invest in the very first DAO company that replicates the business model of traditional for-profit corporations.
+This website is meant primarily for potential investors and software developers looking for a secure and trustless way to invest in the very first commercial DAO company that replicates the business model of traditional for-profit corporations.

 While we have no means to control who invests in Horizontal Systems DAO ideally we would like to work with investors and blockchain funds which clearly understand what DAO is and how it opeartes.
 We encourage you to review our github repositories, the project progress, the team and in particular the DAO/DAICO smart contract implementation to make sure that everything works exactly as claimed.

+ - For profit

 You may easily verify that Horizontal Systems DAO is implemented the way shown above by looking up the underlying smart contracts for [Horizontal Systems DAO](https://github.com/horizontalsystems/daico-smart-contracts  ) on the Ethereum blockchain.